PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 11:17:03
+Last updated: 2024-04-09 11:17:40
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: One does not speak unless one knows. - Din Djarin